goodekat/LIME-research-journals/README.md

 [**old-journals**](old-journals)

-Contain materials from my earliest research journals relating to the LIME project.
+Contains materials from my earliest research journals relating to the LIME project.
 It is likely that the code in these files will not run.
-However, the knit versions of the R markdown documents may still be useful.
+However, the knit versions of the R markdown documents may still be useful, so I included them in the repository.

 **main**

-The documents contained in the top folder are as follows:
+Files contained in the main folder of the repository:

   - [.gitignore](.gitignore): files to ignore
   - [notes from Heike.pdf](notes%20from%20Heike.pdf): scans of notes